5 Big Tips for Narrating non fiction audiobooks - Be A Pro

 There’s a huge difference between sounding like your a know-it-all who advises with a sarcastic tone, and a friendly conversational but educational voice…

 This is also subtlety and a tone that can take some work to master…

-Your conversational tone should be your default tone these days, and one to continue to hone and develop as most audiences don’t want to be told, they want to ‘engage’ as a listener so, practice your conversational tone and if you’re after further help,
+Your conversational tone should be your default tone these days, and one to continue to hone and develop as most audiences don’t want to be told, they want to ‘engage’ as a listener so, practice your conversational tone.

 3. Record for 2 hours max at one time.
 Burnout is real.